 A good thing is that, unless revoked, your working status is valid until the expiry date and you can stay in Japan until that time.
 However, you must notify the immigration office within 14 days after you leave your job.
 After 90 days, they may ask why you are not engaging in your activities.

 Be careful not to mislead the Japanese immigration office about the primary reason you aren’t working.
-Looking for work, health leave, going out on a re-entry permit are valid reasons), but lying can lead to revocation of your visa.
+Looking for work, health leave, or going out on a re-entry permit are valid reasons, but lying can lead to revocation of your visa.

 Interested in studying Japanese?
 Find out more about how we can help you by filling out the form below!